What To Do If Your BetterHelp Therapist Isn’t The Right Fit

 Find your match

 While there are some differences between online and in-person therapy, including cost, convenience, and communication, the choice ultimately depends on individual preferences.
-Research suggests that there is no significant difference in effectiveness between the two when it comes to treating mild to moderate mental health conditions.
+Research suggests that there is typically no significant difference in effectiveness between the two when it comes to treating mild to moderate mental health conditions.
 Regardless of the setting, forming a strong connection with your therapist may improve the therapeutic experience.

 Takeaway

-BetterHelp makes it easy to request a change in therapist at no extra cost and without having to notify your current therapist.
-Before doing so, reflect on your therapeutic experience and explore ways to improve the relationship.
-If that’s not effective, the flexibility of an online platform can make it easy to find a provider who helps you meet your goals.
+Therapy may be a powerful tool to enhance mental health, strengthen interpersonal relationships, and navigate life’s challenges.
+However, if your therapist isn’t the right fit, sessions may be uncomfortable, unproductive, or disconnected.
+BetterHelp makes it easy to request a change in therapist at no extra cost and without you having to notify your current therapist.
+Before doing so, you might reflect on your therapeutic experience and explore ways to improve the relationship.
+If that’s not effective, the flexibility of online options can make it easy to find a new provider who helps you work toward your goals.

 Explore mental health and healing in therapy